 Since its formation in 2000, our drug discovery group has advanced over 25 compounds to the IND-stage, either independently or with collaboration partners, and today we deploy our drug discovery expertise to advance small molecule programs toward and through preclinical development.
 These efforts are led by our experienced scientists, including some of the same scientists who led the efforts to discover cabozantinib, cobimetinib and esaxerenone, each of which are now commercially distributed drug products.
 The furthest along of our internally-discovered small molecule product candidates is zanzalintinib, which is now being evaluated in phase 3 clinical trials.
 We are also advancing a small molecule development candidate, XL495, toward a potential IND filing in 2024.
 XL495 is an inhibitor of protein kinase membrane associated tyrosine/threonine 1 (PKMYT1) with best-in-class potential to treat solid tumors due to its improved selectivity and pharmacokinetics.
-In addition, we augment our small molecule discovery activities through research collaborations and in-licensing arrangements with other companies engaged in small molecule discovery.
+In addition, we augment our small molecule discovery activities through research collaborations and inlicensing arrangements with other companies engaged in small molecule discovery.
 Most recently, in September 2023, we entered into an exclusive global license agreement with Insilico, granting us global rights to develop and commercialize XL309, a potentially best-in-class small molecule inhibitor of USP1, which has emerged as a synthetic lethal target in the context of BRCA-mutated tumors.
 In April 2023, the FDA cleared the initial IND for XL309 for the treatment of patients with solid tumors.
-For additional information on our development plans for XL309, see "Business-Exelixis Development Programs-Pipeline Development Programs - Advancing Exelixis' Future Cancer Therapy Candidates-XL309 Development Program" in Part I, Item 1 of this Annual Report on Collaborations and Business Development Activities-Research Collaborations and In-licensing Arrangements."
+For additional information on our development plans for XL309, see "Business-Exelixis Development Programs - Pipeline Development Programs - Advancing Exelixis' Future Cancer Therapy Candidates - XL309 Development Program" in Part I, Item 1 of this Annual Report on Form 10-K, and for additional information on our research collaborations and in-licensing arrangements related to our small molecule programs, see "-Collaborations and Business Development Activities-Research Collaborations and In-licensing Arrangements."
 We also continue to make progress on multiple lead optimization programs for inhibitors of a variety of targets that we believe play significant roles in tumor growth, and we anticipate that some of these other programs could reach development candidate status in 2024 and beyond.